 If both players do not respond in time or message a "pass" to the host, three more letters will be randomly revealed.
 Each name game will have a minimum of seven letters in the famous last name and as many as six will be revealed.

 When controlling the dice, the player is shown a game board with three rows of hidden letters which represent three clues to a person, place or thing.
 Each letter in each clue is numbered while one letter in each clue is blocked with a question mark and cannot be revealed until a clue is solved.

 The player in control rolls the dice, controlled by random.org, to reveal the letters.
 On each roll, the player is restricted to only pick the numbers shown on the dice or the total numbers when selecting the combination followed by the word.

 Any roll of doubles gives control, and a free letter, to his/her opponent.
-When it became more difficult to make the rolls, the player in control can pass the dice to his or her opponent if he or she wished to.
+When it became more difficult to make at least one certain roll outside of doubles, the player in control can pass the dice to his or her opponent if he or she wished to.
 Any roll that makes it impossible to reveal at least one letter is treated as a double -- meaning control, a free letter, go to the opposition.